Choosing a college major isn’t always easy. If you have a knack for numbers, you might consider pursuing a bachelor’s degree in finance.

 For example, stockbrokers typically assist their clients in developing a diversified portfolio that can help them establish financial security.
 Financial advisors may work directly with clients to provide financial education, investment advice and guidance on achieving financial goals, such as saving for retirement or a child’s college education.

 Some may find this career field to be rewarding and may fulfill a ‘higher purpose’ of helping others prepare and plan for their financial future.

 5. Studying Finance May Help You Launch a Business

 Some students decide to work toward a finance degree because they have entrepreneurial aspirations.
 With a finance degree, you may choose to launch your own financial services business and become an independent financial advisor, for example.

 However, a degree in finance can also help you even if you have dreams of starting a completely different type of business.
-Whether you want to open a retail store or start your restaurant, the fiscal knowledge that you’ll gain during your degree program will certainly prepare you for success.
+Whether you want to open a retail store or your own restaurant, the fiscal knowledge that you’ll be taught during your degree program can help you position yourself for possible career advancement.